 Which books are worth the read and which should you skip?
 Find out what books I’ve been reading lately and whether I recommend them.

-So keep scrolling to see my reviews and, as always, let me know what you’ve been reading in the comments!
+Scroll on down to see what I loved – and hated – this month.
+As always, feel free to let me know what you’ve been reading lately in the comments!

-I received a complimentary copy of this book from Penguin Press.
+I received a complimentary copy of this book from DAW through NetGalley.
 Opinions expressed in this review are completely my own.

 From the Backlist